ARTbio/metavisitor/docs/use_case_2.md

 ## Input data for Use Cases 2-1 and 2-2

-As for the previous Use Case 1, the first step is to collect all input data in an history that we will named `Input data for Use Cases 2-1 and 2-2`
+As for the previous Use Case 1, the first step is to collect all input data in an history that we will name `Input data for Use Cases 2-1 and 2-2`

  - Create a new history
  - Rename this history `Input data for Use Cases 2-1 and 2-2`